Astr0clad/quail_docs/localization/SwerveOdo.md

 swerveOdometry(swerveDrive drivetrain)
 ```

-Instntiate a new `swerveOdometry` object with the module positions of your swerve drive.
+Instantiate a new `swerveOdometry` object with the module positions of your swerve drive.
 You can also pass in a `swerveDrive` object to get the position vectors from that.

 ### Usage